dmrom7/geogbrowns/content/event/2021-11-05-BonfireNight/index.md

 ---
 title: Bonfire Night
-event: St Werburghs 'the mound'
+location: St Werburghs 'the mound'
-summary:

 #   End time can optionally be hidden by prefixing the line with `#`.
 date: "2021-11-05T18:00:00Z"